Sunset, Sunrise! How swiftly flew the night!

 It was quite an experience!

-This virtual access was granted free of charge courtesy of English Heritage.
+This virtual access was granted free of charge, courtesy of English Heritage.
 I am so grateful to EH for inviting us in for the night of the sunset and the morning of the sunrise.

-Most of all I am so grateful that their streaming service worked with the link I provided in my post on the Solstice last week.
+Most of all I am grateful that their streaming service worked with the link I provided in my post on the Solstice last week.

 It was very exciting and breathtakingly beautiful—and also fun to watch the people.